sunriselayer/gitbook/learn/sunrise/proof-of-liquidity.md

 Proof of Liquidity enables users to use LP tokens minted by Liquidity Pool for staking in Sunrise.
 It enhances the total market cap of staked assets to acquire and hijack the Sunrise network.

-`x/proofofliquidity` module will provide the functionality only for that but Proof of Liquidity ecosystem doesn't consist of itself and for security purpose only.
+This part is realized by `x/liquiditystaking` module.

-Proof of Liquidity ecosystem consists of modules `x/liquidityincentive` and `x/votingreward` to enhance the engagement of the users and sustainability of the ecosystem.
+However, Proof of Liquidity ecosystem consists of modules `x/gauge` and `x/votingreward` to enhance the engagement of the users and sustainability of the ecosystem.
+It is not only for the security.

 ## Gauge voting